capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to log into created accounts.

-* Users must be able to create and customize an Avatar.
+* Users must be able to create and customize an Avatar for themselves.

 * Users must be able to create "singleplayer", "one player", or "solo" quests to play them by themselves.
 * Users must be able to create "multiplayer", "two player", or "co-player" quests to play them with others.